Sitraka17/Sitraka17/README.md

 PS: try this app : https://boldonlinkedin-to1gwllzmfs.streamlit.app/

-Making a app for events
+Making a app for events +++
+It will be called "WhatsNOW?"

 # Objectives